Advice for transgender people

 If your change of name is stated on your Gender Recognition Certificate (GRC) or a new birth certificate (for which a GRC is a prerequisite), then this will also prove your change of name, but you’ll generally need to change your name by deed poll first.

 If you’re non-binary and you want to change your name, you’ll also need to change your name by deed poll.
 However, bear in mind that U.K. law only recognises two legal genders (male and female).

 About your privacy

 We wouldn’t always be aware from the details we collect that we’re preparing documents for someone who is changing their gender, because we don’t need to know this information, and in fact we don’t even collect or store gender data.
 However, it’s usually evident from the old and new names on the deed poll whether someone is in fact changing their gender, and so we handle these applications especially carefully and sensitively when we realise this is the case.
-All customer information is protected under the Data Protection Act and it’s an offence under the Gender Recognition Act to disclose information about a person’s previous gender, and all our staff maintain strict confidentiality.
+All customer information is protected under the GDPR and it’s an offence under the Gender Recognition Act to disclose information about a person’s previous gender, and all our staff maintain strict confidentiality.

 If you haven’t been issued a Gender Recognition Certificate

 If you haven’t been issued with a Gender Recognition Certificate (GRC) then you’ll need to change your name by deed poll.
 In fact, changing your name should be an important step in proving that you’re living in your new gender, before applying for a GRC.

 A deed poll will be enough to change your name in your passport.
 However, if you want your passport to be in your new gender as well, HM Passport Office will need to see:

 - your deed poll, showing that you’ve changed your name to one that’s associated with your new gender